-Robert DeMatteo, a lead author of the study which detailed exposures to more than 3,000 workplace toxic chemicals including at least 40 known or suspected human carcinogens, also gave qualified support though urging vigilance.
+Robert DeMatteo, a lead author of the study which detailed exposures to more than 3,000 workplace toxic chemicals including at least 40 known or suspected human carcinogens, also gave qualified support though.
 While glad the 250 cases are being reopened, he would have preferred to see an independent board review the cases, adding “I hope this is not a game being played.”

 However Minister of Labour Kevin Flynn, interviewed Monday, confirmed the WSIB will be using the DeMatteo report to help guide the review and that he is still considering “presumptive entitlement” for anyone who worked at GE between 1945 and 2000, and later develops cancer.
 (Mr DeMatteo noted that, of decisions related to GE Peterborough, only 27% of cancer-related claims have been accepted by the WSIB).
 Minister Flynn described the current review of 250 claims as just the start for workers whose claims were initially denied, addressing first the “low-hanging fruit” of claims which “likely could be dealt with fairly quickly.”
 Meanwhile, he said, work is being done to create a system to provide compensation to the broader group of former GE workers and their families.